sgtPepper109/finalProject/README.md

 ```python
 jupyter-notebook # in command line
 ```
-open the Untitled1.ipynb file and select Cell: Run All
+open the Untitled1.ipynb file and select Cell: Run All \
+&nbsp;

 > ## Code Description:
 -----------------